jasny/jasny-symfony/README.md

 * A unique reference (slug) is automatically set for entities that implement the `AutoReferencing` interface.
 * Easily store an uploaded file for the entity with `FileBinding`.

-Newly generated entites will use the extended repository manager from the ORM bundle, supporting `Referenceable` and order by for `findOneBy` as well as adding methods
+Newly generated entites will use the extended repository manager from the ORM bundle, supporting order by for `findOneBy` as well as adding methods
-`FindFirst` and `count`.
+`load`, `findFirst` and `count`.

 Forms
 -----

-The Framework bundle comes with an extended form base class and a customized twig form view, to enable more features:
+The Framework bundle comes with an extended form base class and a customized twig form view.

-* By default the HTML5 form validation is disabled.
-This can be enabled with form option 'html-validation'. *TODO*
-* Each form has an attribute 'mode', which is set to either 'new' or 'edit'. *TODO*
-* A form is marked 'dirty' when values are changed using bindRequest. *TODO*

 ### Form types ###